CtrlK

 Completeness

-It explicitly answers both what (execute JavaScript / perform write and unique-read actions in Figma) and when ('Trigger whenever the user wants to perform a write action or a unique read action...') with an explicit trigger clause.
+It explicitly answers both what ('execute JavaScript in Figma files via the Plugin API' plus enumerated write/unique-read actions) and when ('Trigger whenever the user wants to perform a write action or a unique read action that requires JavaScript execution in the Figma file context'), with concrete trigger phrases.

 Trigger Term Quality